areebbashir/Flipkat-product-categorisation/README.md

 We see that XGBoost is clearly a better performing model with better accuracy than any other models when used on both techniques of vectorization.

-Then I tried using custom stopwords that included the words from the data that I found to be not useful.
-I trained them on only logistic regresion model but saw no improvement
+Then the approach was to try using custom stopwords that included the words from the data that were found to be not useful.
+The data was trained on only logistic regresion model.

 | Metric  | TF-IDF | Count vectorizer         |
 | ------------- | ------------- | -------------|
 | Log Loss  | 0.268  | 0.082 |
 | F-1 Score  | 0.97  | 0.98  |

-We see that there is no significant affect on the accuracy by the use of custom stopwords.
+There is no significant affect on the accuracy by the use of custom stopwords.
 So this proves to be not useful.

-Finally I used Glove embeddings and trained XGBoost and neural networks with them.
+Finally the neural networks were introduced.
+The nueral networks were trained on glove vectors.

+First the XGBoost was used on vocanulary built using glove vectors.

 | Metric  | XGBoost |
 | ------------- | ------------- |
 | Log Loss  | 0.117  |
 | F-1 Score  | 0.97  |

-I used three types of neural networks- a simple one and a Bi-LSTM and a GRU model.
+There were three types of neural networks used - a simple one and a Bi-LSTM and a GRU model.
 All of them are trained with glove embeddings.

 | Metric  | NN | Bi-LSTM | GRU |